-Ask football fans of a certain age in pubs across Britain which team they most dislike and a large majority of them will say Liverpool.
-As a football fan who was born early in the 1990s, it’s difficult to figure out why so many of them have a deep-seated hatred for Liverpool to this day, until you consider that the exact same thing is said by this generation about Manchester United.
+Ask football fans of a certain age in pubs across Britain which team they most dislike and a number of them will say Liverpool.
+As a football fan who was born early in the 1990s, it’s difficult to figure out why so many of them have a deep-seated hatred for Liverpool to this day – until you consider that the exact same thing is said by this generation about Manchester United.

-The amount of great teams Liverpool developed during this period was simply astounding, and although the key parts largely remained the same – Kenny Dalglish in particular featured from 1977 until the late ’80s – the team continually evolved throughout two decades.
+The number of great teams Liverpool developed during this period was simply astounding, and although the key parts largely remained the same – Kenny Dalglish in particular featured from 1977 until the late-80s – the team continually evolved throughout two decades.

-In came Peter Beardsley from Newcastle United, Nigel Spackman and John Aldridge in early 1987 from Chelsea and Oxford United – then a First Division side – and winger John Barnes from Watford.
+In came Peter Beardsley from Newcastle, Nigel Spackman and Aldridge in early 1987 from Chelsea and Oxford – then a First Division side – and winger Barnes from Watford.
 Beardsley, Barnes and Aldridge would go on to spearhead Liverpool’s attack throughout the coming season and would provide some of the best football Britain will ever see.

 Beardsley was signed to fill the creative striker role left vacant by Dalglish, Aldridge was signed to be Rush’s successor – a player he bore a noticeable stylistic and physical similarity to – and John Barnes was simply the best attacking player in the country at the time, and would take his talent to new levels in the classic red Adidas kit.